iriswang02/iriswang02.github.io/docs/programming-language/cpp/ch3/README.md

 *Q: In this section, we noted that it was not only illegal but meaningless to try to add two pointers.
 Why would adding two pointers be meaningless?*

+the sum of two memory doesn't mean anything